Specialists can add additional component options to pages.

-From the visible options, scroll down to find the desired component group, then select the entire group or choose one or more individual components from within that group.
-(Experimental Components is selected in this example.)
+From the list, carefully choose the desired component, then select the entire group or choose one or more individual components from within that group.

 Changes made in Design Mode are applied site-wide but template-specific; i.e. they will impact all pages throughout your website that use that same template.
 You may need to adjust your home page as well as a standard template secondary page.

 Changes made in Design Mode become available for all authors who have access to your website.

 Design mode is site-wide, but template-specific.
-There are probably only two templates in use on your site (other than shared content, which cannot be adjusted): the home page and the rest of the pages (all the one-, two- and three-column variations are the same template).
+There are often only two templates in use on each site (other than shared content, which cannot be adjusted).
+The home page uses one template, while usually all other pages (all the one-, two- and three-column variations) use the same template.
 Follow these instructions for your home page and also for one other page.